stefanuddenberg/starter-academic/content/home/manuscripts.md

  # CSS class.
  css_class = ""
 +++

-Colombatto, C., **Uddenberg, S.**, & Scholl, B. J. (under review).
-The efficiency of demography in face perception.
+Peterson, J. C., **Uddenberg, S.**, Griffiths, T. L., Todorov, A., &amp; Suchow, J. W. (under review).
+Capturing and modifying the perceived traits of all possible faces.

-**Uddenberg, S.**, & Scholl, B. J. (under review).
+**Uddenberg, S.**, &amp; Scholl, B. J. (under review).
 Angrier = Blacker?: The influence of emotional expression on the representation of race in faces, measured with serial reproduction.

-**Uddenberg, S.**, & Scholl, B. J. (under review).
+**Uddenberg, S.**, &amp; Scholl, B. J. (under review).
 Ten angry men: Serial reproduction reveals that angry faces are represented as more masculine.

-**Uddenberg, S.**, Newman, G. E., & Scholl, B. J. (under revision).
+**Uddenberg, S.**, Newman, G. E., &amp; Scholl, B. J. (under revision).
 Perceptual averaging in visual communication: Ensemble representations in the perception of scientific data in graphs.